andrewcwlee/andrewcwlee.github.io/_pages/about.md

 <span class="small_font">
   I am a Ph.D. student in Computer Science at the <a href="https://ucdavis.edu/" target="_blank">University of California Davis</a>, where I am part of the <a href="https://soltanilab.engineering.ucdavis.edu" target="_blank">Laboratory for AI, Robotics and Automation (LARA)</a>, under the guidance of Prof. <a href="https://faculty.engineering.ucdavis.edu/soltani/\" target="_blank">Iman Soltani</a>.
 Before starting my Ph.D., I was a Master’s student at the same lab, and I received my B.S. in Mechanical Engineering from <a href="https://www.hanyang.ac.kr/web/eng/home" target="_blank">Hanyang University</a> in Seoul, South Korea. <br><br>
   My research focuses on developing robotic systems capable of <b>mimicking "real" human behavior and dexterity</b> in complex and unstructured environments.
 In that regard, my recent works are aimed at bimanual coordination and human-like perception.
+  <br><br>
+  <i>I am actively looking for <b>internship opportunities for 2025!</b> Please reach out if your team has any open positions!</i>
 </span>

 <div>